 In May of 2012 a police officer pulled Mario over as he turned into his parking garage.
 Mario was taken into custody, and charged with driving under the influence.
 Although charges were eventually dismissed, he was still transferred to immigration custody and taken to the Farmville detention center, where he spent over a month waiting for his hearing.

-The family has until January to push ICE to keep them together.
+The family has until his final court hearing to push ICE to keep them together.
 Please help Hareth, Mario and the rest of their family, stay together by sending a message to ICE below.

 NotOneMoreDeportation.com is a project of NDLON meant to foster collaboration between individuals, organizations, artists, and allies to expose, confront, and overcome unjust immigration laws.